niutech/vue-in-web-worker/README.md

 ## Building

 First run `npm install` to set up the project.
 To build the files in `dest` folder, run `npm run build` or `rollup -c`.
-Then start the local web server e.g. `python -m http.server` and go to [http://localhost:8000].
-Your `index.html` should load `worker-dom.js`, which should asynchronously fetch and load both `worker.mjs` and `main.js` modules into Web Worker.
+Then start the local web server e.g. `python -m http.server` and go to [http://localhost:8000](http://localhost:8000).
+Your `index.html` page should load `worker-dom.js`, which should asynchronously fetch and load both `worker.mjs` and `main.js` modules into Web Worker.

 ## License